 How to save this page as PDF

 Using precipitation for household or lower-grade purposes can greatly help efforts to optimise the urban water balance.
 In doing this, the load on the combined sewers and treatment systems is reduced, the number of overflows is diminished and the amount of drinking water consumed is lowered.
+Limiting drinking water use is especially important in times of drought.
 For these reasons, use of precipitation is recommended in many countries, such as Germany, and in some cases is even mandatory, such as in Belgium.
 Because the use of rainwater is mandatory or encouraged, products are available in the market in those countries that enable rainwater to be used profitably, and the installation sector has become familiar with these technologies.
 Do-it-yourself chain stores offer complete systems for self-installation, including manuals.

 Using precipitation is a simple, tried and true method.
 The system required can easily be integrated in new constructions, and the impact on the volume of drinking water saved and the reduction in the volume of wastewater is significant.

 Rainwater can be used in buildings for flushing toilets and in towns and cities for irrigation, cleaning and other low-grade purposes for which drinking water would otherwise be used.
 Precipitation can also be used as process water in industry and for fire-fighting, offering an alternative to using drinking water.